| |

 Who is meant by “you”?

-In verses 5-7 God tells these exiles to settle in comfortably to their exile, to build houses, plant gardens, get married, have kids, see their kids married, and to “seek the welfare of the city where I have sent you into exile”.
+In verses 5-7 God tells these exiles to settle in comfortably to their exile, to build houses, plant gardens, get married, have kids, see their kids married, and to

 Then in verse 10 God tells us the timetable for the promise of verse 11.